South Sudan Bakery

 THE PROBLEM AND THE SOLUTION

 The biggest issue for communities in South Sudan is the lack of resources and opportunities.
-Most people are stuck in a cycle of poverty and believe there is no way out.
-The wars have left them in a state of constant chaos which has kept them in survival mode.
-Most young people in this country are defeated in their efforts to build better lives for themselves.
+Most people are stuck in a poverty cycle—they believe this is the only way to live.
+The wars have left them in a state of constant chaos and survival mode.
+Most young people in this country are defeated in their efforts to improve their lives.

-Pastor Pious, our Mission ONE partner and one of the leaders in the community, believes the way to improve South Sudan is to provide people with education, job opportunities, and training.
-Not only does this provide for their physical needs, but it also encourages them emotionally and spiritually.
-Along with our local partner, we have responded to the needs of this community by starting a bakery which is providing added resources and support, creating job opportunities, and renewing hope.
-In the middle of fighting, chaos, and trauma, we want to share the love and hope of Jesus by showing those in Torit, South Sudan that change is possible.
+Pastor Pious is one of the leaders in the community, and he believes the only way to improve South Sudan is to provide people with education, job opportunities, and training for them to learn how to provide for their families.
+Not only will this provide for their physical needs, but it will also encourage them emotionally and spiritually.
+Pastor Pious believes that starting a bakery will provide added resources and support for his community.
+The bakery will create job opportunities and will encourage people to have hope.
+In the middle of fighting, chaos, and trauma, we want to bring the love and hope of Jesus by showing them that change is possible.

 2